Thanks to the Domestic Diva for sharing this tasty recipe with us.

 • 1/4 to 1 cup of cheddar cheese, grated

 • 1/2 to 1 cup Parmesan cheese, grated (if using all local ingredients, try an aged Vermont goat cheese instead of Parmesan) •

 1/2 to 1 cup of Panko bread crumbs, optional

 Saute leeks and parsnips in oil, butter, or bacon fat until a tender—place in a medium oven-safe dish.
 Saute Brussels sprouts until browned and outer leaves become tender.
 Season with salt and white pepper.
 Add Brussels sprouts to parsnips and leeks in the oven-safe dish.

 In a saucepan, combine cream, garlic, and onion.
 Heat until hot.
 Add corn starch.
 Whisk until smooth or puree in a food processor.
 Add rosemary and thyme and cook until warm and thick.
 Add cheddar cheese, let melt.
 Taste, season with salt and pepper.
 Remove rosemary and thyme stalks.
 For a thicker sauce, add more corn starch, whisking until smooth.

 Pour sauce over vegetables and toss until well coated.
-Bake in oven at 350F until thick, bubbly, and sprouts are tender, NOT mushy.
+Bake in the oven at 350F until thick, bubbly, and sprouts are tender, NOT mushy.
 Top with parmesan cheese and panko crumbs and bake until golden brown.

-If traveling with this dish, pre-bake until warm and bubbly.
+If you’re traveling with this dish, pre-bake until warm and bubbly.
 Reheat at destination with parmesan and panko.